 4. The Group attaches high importance to the International Project on Innovative Nuclear Reactors and Fuel Cycles (INPRO), as a relevant forum gathering technology holders and users with the aim of achieving innovations in nuclear reactors and fuel cycles, while reiterating its call for continued support for INPRO from the Regular Budget.
-The Group notes the launch of the updated Energy Scenarios Simulation Tool (ESST), as well as the upgrading of INPRO's Nuclear Energy System Assessment Economics Support Tool (NEST).
-The Group also values the support provided to Member States upon their request through the Integrated Nuclear Infrastructure Review (INIR) missions and National Nuclear Energy System Assessments (NESAs).
+The Group appreciates the 18th and the 19th INPRO Dialogue Forums held in 2021, which allowed participants to explore the importance of partnerships and cooperation for sustainable nuclear development and deployment as well as the role of institutional innovations in enhancing public acceptance of nuclear power.
+The Group also values the support provided to Member States upon their request through the Integrated Nuclear Infrastructure Review (INIR) missions.

 5. The Group welcomes the work of the Agency in the application of nuclear technologies and, specifically, the assistance provided to Member States in this regard.
-Nuclear technologies and applications make an important contribution to sustainable development and, therefore, the Group welcomes the Agency's continued assistance to Member States, based on their national priorities, despite the challenges brought on by the COVID-19 pandemic.
+Nuclear technologies and applications make an important contribution to sustainable development and, therefore, the Group welcomes the Agency's continued assistance to Member States, based on their national priorities, despite the continued challenges posed by the COVID-19 pandemic.

-6. The Group reiterates that there is a fundamental need to enhance the transfer of nuclear technology to and sharing of nuclear knowledge with developing countries and welcomes that Nuclear knowledge development remained an area of focus in 2020.
-As preservation of nuclear knowledge continues to be a high priority for many Member States, the Group requests the Secretariat to continue providing assistance to interested Member States in capacity building and nuclear knowledge management, including through the Knowledge Management Assist Visits and Regional Nuclear Education Networks in Asia, Africa, and Latin America.
+6. The Group reiterates that there is a fundamental need to enhance the transfer of nuclear technology to and sharing of nuclear knowledge with developing countries and welcomes that Nuclear knowledge development remained an area of focus in 2021.
+The Group appreciates that the Agency completed a 17-year project of digitizing nuclear information, which is now available in the International Nuclear Information System (INIS).
+As preservation of nuclear knowledge continues to be a high priority for many Member States, the Group requests the Secretariat to continue providing assistance to interested Member States in capacity building and nuclear knowledge management, including through the Knowledge Management Assist Visits (KMAVs) and Regional Nuclear Education Networks in Asia, Africa, and Latin America.

 7. The Group attaches great value to Small and Medium Sized or Modular Reactors (SMRs), their potential benefit as a source of power generation, especially for Member States with limited electrical grids, their successful use in energy planning and seawater desalination, taking into account their demonstrated overall cost-effectiveness.
-The Group requests the Secretariat to continue its support to Member States in this regard.
+In this regard, the Group welcomes the establishment of the Agency-wide Platform on SMRs and their Applications to provide 'one-stop shop' support for Member States and stakeholders including through an SMR Coordination and Resource Portal for Information Exchange, Outreach and Networking.